Sudoite/ctf-writeups/Insomnihack2019/onewrite/README.md

 Insomnihack 2019

 This was a fun and challenging pwnable challenge for the Insomnihack quals.
-Print stack just prints `%p\n`, pretty straightforward.
-So that gives me a stack address.
+It was worth 82 points as it was considered relatively easy, but I learned quite a bit from the problem.

 ### Reconnaissance